jessecascio/vms/vagrant/README.md

 ssh slave
 ```

-Lastly so that you can easily see what server you are via the terminal prompt, run the following at the command line:
+Lastly, so that you can easily see what server you are via the terminal prompt, rename the server to it's function.
+Run the following at the command line (replacing master with any useful servername):
 ```
 sudo hostname master
 ```